librariesio/libraries.io/.github/CONTRIBUTING.md

 We use templates to guide contributors toward good practice in [filing bugs, requesting enhancements and features](/issue_template.md) and in [issuing pull-requests](/pull_request_template.md).

 #### Commenting
-If it possible to comment your contribution — for instance if you are contributing code — then do so in a way that is simple, clear, concise and lowers the level of understanding necessary for others to comprehend what comes afterward does or achieves.
+If it is possible to comment your contribution — for instance if you are contributing code — then do so in a way that is simple, clear, concise and lowers the level of understanding necessary for others to comprehend what comes afterward.
 If you are contributing code it is very likely it will be rejected if it does not contain sufficient comments.

 #### Committing
 When committing to a branch be sure to use plain, simple language that describes the incremental changes made on the branch toward the overall goal.
 Avoid unnecessary complexity.
 Simplify whenever possible.
 Assume a reasonable but not comprehensive knowledge of the tools, techniques and context of your work.